Boiler Economiser Efficiency

 When looking into a new boiler or upgrade investment, your financial plan should consider the operation costs in the coming years.
-Adding efficiency boosters will reduce significantly the overall cost of your steam and hot water production for the years to come.
+Adding efficiency boosters such as economiser will reduce significantly the overall cost of your steam and hot water production for the years to come.

 Economisers use the energy of the boiler flue gases to preheat the boiler feed water.
 The overall boiler efficiency can be improved up to 10%.
 That is 10% off your fuel bill per year.
 This is the best investment you can make to lower the boiler operational costs.